eslint/code-explorer/README.md

 ## Configuration

 -   The app is configured to use ESLint for linting JavaScript code.
--   The ESLint configuration is stored in the `.eslintrc.json` file.
+-   The ESLint configuration is stored in the `eslint.config.mjs` file.